Auditory Processing Disorder

 Lack of Intervention

-Compensatory strategies may or not be offered.
-Underlying skills development on listening accuracy and speed, attention and working memory have shown that Auditory Processing can be improved.
+Skills development on listening accuracy, speed, attention and working memory have shown that Auditory Processing can be improved.

 Auditory Processing is Not a Problem with Hearing